-Incentives and recognition encourage employees to perform better at the workplace.
-Providing some sort of monetary reward increases the motivation among the restaurant staff.
-Programs like “Employee of the Month”, or “Star Server” etc not only boosts the performer’s morale, they also encourage staff members others to perform as well.
+Create an incentive program to motivate your restaurant employees and keep them happy and productive.
+Incentives and recognition encourage employees to perform better in the workplace.
+Providing some monetary reward increases the motivation among the restaurant staff.
+Programs like “Employee of the Month,” or “Star Server” etc. not only boosts the performer’s morale, they also encourage staff members others to perform as well.
 Create incentive programs among teams as well.

 A clear hierarchy helps your restaurant staff understand their future in the restaurant.
 Often, there is a lack of motivation as well as the passion at the low-level jobs of restaurants.
 It is important to let your staff know that with good performance, they can be promoted to senior positions in the restaurant.